LLMs can Perform Multi-Dimensional Analytic Writing Assessments: A Case Study of L2 Graduate-Level Academic English Writing: Further Analyses

 We use QWK and AAR1 and three widely adopted machine translation metrics, i.e., BLEU \citep{papineni2002bleu}, ROUGE-L \citep{lin-2004-rouge}, and BERTScore \citep{bert-score}, to evaluate the reliability of the generated scores and comments between contrastive condition pairs, respectively.

 The results in Table~\ref{tab:reliabilityResults} show that LLMs are capable of generating highly stable scores, with an AAR1 score at least 0.81 and mostly above 0.9 across all conditions.
 Their generated comments are also decently similar with BERTScore typically no lower than 0.67.
-A small-scale manual check and a correlation analysis performed in Appendix~\ref{app:furtherAnalyses} further verify the validity of BERTScore.
+A small-scale manual check and a correlation analysis performed in Appendix~\ref{app:furtherAnalyses} further verify the validity of BERTScore in measuring comment similarity.